dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 2. if $$t_1 \in 𝒯$$, then $$\{\texttt{succ}\;t_1, \texttt{pred}\;t_1, \texttt{is_zero}\;t_1\} \subseteq 𝒯$$;
 3. if $$t_1 \in 𝒯$$, $$\;\; t_2 \in 𝒯$$ and $$t_3 \in 𝒯$$, then $$\texttt{if}\;t_1\;\texttt{then}\;t_2\;\texttt{else}\;t_3 \in 𝒯$$.

 Note that these terms omit `Double` and `Add` above.
-This means we cannot state that this set is the same as `set t: Term | true` as one would like to write.
-But let's continue.
+This means we cannot state that this set is the same as `set t: Term | true` as one would like to write, but let's continue.

 We can write the inductive definition above in Dafny too: